Distributed non-disclosive validation of predictive models by a modified ROC-GLM: Discussion

 \section{Discussion}

 Distributed non-disclosing (i.e., privacy-preserving) strategies for data analysis are highly relevant for data-driven biomedical research.
-Since the analyses can be considered as anonymous, current legal data protection frameworks allow their use without requesting specific consent.
-The protection of privacy by appropriate means is fundamental when using personal data for research.
+Since the analyses can be considered anonymous, current legal data protection frameworks allow their use without requesting specific consent.
+Protecting privacy by appropriate means is fundamental when using personal data for research.
 These technologies also enable taking part in broader network structures without additional administrative work concerning data protection issues.
 Privacy-preserving distributed computation allows researchers to digitally cooperate and leverage the value of their data while respecting data sovereignty and without compromising privacy.
+Besides the privacy preservation in algorithms that are backed up with security mechanisms, it is worth noting that software is also a key player in privacy-preserving analysis.
+For example, most models fitted with the statistical software \texttt{R} attach data directly to the model object.
+Sharing these objects without caution gives analysts direct access to the training data~\citep[cf., e.g.,][]{ibc2022schalk}.

-Wide international activity has been dedicated to setting up distributed non-disclosing analysis frameworks, which implement machine learning approaches into a distributed analysis scheme.
+International activity has been dedicated to setting up distributed non-disclosing analysis frameworks, which implement machine learning approaches into a distributed analysis scheme.
 The availability of the respective algorithms is growing, and distributed learning for data from heterogeneous clinical servers has emerged as a hot field.
-However, it is our impression that algorithms for distributed validation of these learning algorithms are lacking.
+However, our impression is that algorithms for distributed validation of these learning algorithms are lacking.